Zilliqa/Scilla-Cookbook/docs/side-knowledge/troubleshooting.md

 This could be for a number of issues.
 Firstly, read and understand the error.

-Lets take the below example where a user is trying to interface with Zilswap Dex.
+Lets take the below example where a user is trying to interface with Zilswap dex.

 ![Docusaurus](/img/side-knowledge/troubleshooting/troubleshooting-1.png)